 - What do the behaviors look like?

-- What is the same or different for performance now than it was prior to COVID-19?
+- What is the same or different for performance now than it was prior to the disruptive event?

 - Create transparency with the whole team by sharing individual expectations and discussing (and potentially creating) team expectations.